guptaria/Burger/README.md

 # 🍔 Eat-Da-Burger!!

 ## Description
 This project is a full stack application that allows you to place an order for a burger.
 When you place an order, the burger you enter in the form field is added to the list of burgers on the left side of the screen.
-Each burger in the list has a Devour me button.
+Each burger in the list has a button.
 Clicking this button moves the burger from the list on the left side of the screen to the list on the right.
 The list on the right is a list of burgers that have already been devoured.
-Each burger in this list has a Throw away button that allows you to remove the burger, which deletes the burger from the user interface as well as from the MySQL database.<br>This project uses MySQL, Node, Express, Handlebars, ORM (Object Relational Mapper).
-Node and MySQL are used to query and route data in the application.
-Express is the backend web framework used for this application, and Handlebars is a templating language that is used to generate the HTML.

-Key words : Servers, Express.js, MySQL , API routes, Handeblars, Object-relational mapping, Model-View-Controller, Template engines.
+Key words : Servers,Node, Express.js, MySQL , API routes, Handlebars, Object-relational mapping, Model-View-Controller, Template engines.

 ## Table of Contents
 * [Functionality](#Functionality)